 - How to overcome issues with power and control

 - Establishing goals to eliminate controlling, abusive, or violent behavior

 Classes are held weekly, in groups, with each class lasting 90 minutes or longer.
 Maintaining good attendance matters: three consecutive unexcused absences or seven unexcused absence throughout the course may violate the conditions outlined in a defendant's probation agreement.
 Consequences may include having to start the course over—or being convicted of domestic assault and battery charges and sentenced to jail or prison time.

 Consult an Experienced Domestic Abuse Defense Attorney

-If you were charged with domestic assault and battery in Oklahoma, you probably have questions about your rights, legal options, and whether completing a BIP could help you obtain a favorable plea deal or potentially avoid jail or prison time.
+If you were charged with domestic assault and battery in Oklahoma, you should speak with an experienced domestic violence lawyer.
+You probably have questions about your rights, legal options, and whether completing a BIP could help you obtain a favorable plea deal or potentially avoid jail or prison time.
 Fortunately, the Berlin Law Firm can help.
 With two decades of experience defending Oklahomans accused of domestic abuse, the Berlin Law Firm knows the relevant laws inside and out—and can use their extensive legal knowledge to your advantage.
-Contact Berlin Law Firm today to schedule an appointment for a private consultation to discuss the details of your cause.
+Contact Berlin Law Firm online today or call 918-384-0850 to schedule an appointment for a private consultation to discuss the details of your case.